Effective Date: January 16, 2001

 a.
 It is NASA's policy to promote and maintain the physical and mental well-being of its employees, both in the workplace and on international travel and assignment, to ensure compliance with all applicable regulatory requirements, and to implement all program components (e.g., Occupational Medicine, Environmental Health, Health Physics, Physical Fitness and Health Promotion, Workers Compensation, and Employee Assistance) to the maximum extent possible.

-This NPD applies to NASA Headquarters and all NASA Centers, including Component Facilities, and to the Jet Propulsion Laboratory (JPL) and other NASA contractors to the extent specified in their respective contracts.
+This NPD applies to NASA Headquarters and all NASA Centers, including Component Facilities, and to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, and other NASA contractors to the extent specified in their respective contracts.

 a.
 29 U.S.C.
 668, Section 19 of the Occupational Safety and Health Act of 1970, as amended, Programs of Federal Agencies.